 Azerbaijan, Baku, Jan.
 12 / Trend E.Tariverdiyeva /

-Turkish and Armenian foreign ministers Ahmet Davutoglu and Edward Nalbandian signed the Ankara-Yerevan protocols in Zurich Oct.
-10.
+Turkish and Armenian foreign ministers Ahmet Davutoglu and Edward Nalbandian signed the Ankara-Yerevan protocols on normalization relations between two countries in Zurich Oct.
+10, 2009.

 Diplomatic relations between Armenia and Turkey have been broken due to Armenia's claims of an alleged genocide, and its occupation of Azerbaijani lands.
 The border between them has been broken since 1993.

 According to experts, despite, Armenia recognized compliance of the protocols with the Constitution, the country's parliament will hardly ratify it.

 There is little or no chance that Jan.12 the Armenian Constitutional Court's decision and the actions by the Armenian parliament later, will go against the wishes of the Armenian government and President

 Serzh Sargsyan, Director of Armenian Center for National and International Studies Richard Giragosian believes.

 "The Armenian government is committed to adopting the protocols, but only after or at the same time as Turkey," Giragosian wrote